openframeworks/ofBook/01_intro/chapter.md

 OF now ships with a simple project generator which is really useful for making new projects.
 One of the larger challenges has always been making a new project and this tool takes a template and modifies it, chaning the name to a new name that you choose and even allowing you to add addons, additional libraries that come with OF or that you can download.
 It allows you to pick where you want the project to go, and while we've structured all the examples to be a certain distance away from the root, you can change the height using this tool.
 It's designed to make it easy / trivial to start sketching in code, without worrying too much about making a new project.
 In the past we've always recommend that you copy an old project and rename it, but this is a more civilized approach to making projects.

+**[NOTE: I think below here belongs in Roy's chapter.... this chapter is more historical and conceptual, these are more practical]**

 ## .h and .cpp

 In OF (which is C++) you'll see .cpp and .h files (they are sometimes labeled as cxx or hpp files, respectively).
 The h files are the header files and cpp files are the implementation files.
 Header files are definitions -- they show what's going to be in the code and implementation files are the actual steps.
 One anology is like a book, the header file is like the the table of contents of the book and describes the layout of the book and the implementation files are like the chapters, where the book is written.
 Another analogy is a recipe, where you have the list of ingedients (header files) and the actual steps (implementation files).
 It's useful to know about this split as a lot of modern languages don't have this split.